romeerez/orchid-orm/packages/docs/src/guide/building-a-sample-app.md

     const currentUserId = getCurrentUserId(req);
     const { slug } = req.params;

-    // wrapping in transaction to search for article and delete it in a single transaction await db.$transaction(async (db) => {
+    // wrapping in the transaction to search for an article and delete it in a single transaction await db.$transaction(async (db) => {
       const article = await db.article
         .select('id', 'userId', {